Review | Agatha Christie fans, take note: Anthony Horowitz has a clever new twist on the classic whodunit

 If all this sounds dizzyingly postmodern, it is and it isn’t.
 Horowitz’s plotting certainly rivals that of Ruth Rendell’s notoriously complex Barbara Vine mysteries, yet his prose moves along as briskly as that of Dick Francis at his best.
 Moreover, the whole metafictional twistiness of his current work — “The Word Is Murder” includes Anthony Horowitz himself as a major character — actually carries on from the gamelike nature of Golden Age whodunitry.

 For instance, in the 1929 classic “The Poisoned Chocolates Case,” Anthony Berkeley proffers six different solutions to the same crime.
 In John Dickson Carr’s “The Three Coffins,” Dr. Gideon Fell comes right out and admits that he is only a character in a novel.
-Not least, exactly 100 years ago Agatha Christie brought out “The Mysterious Affair at Styles,” the first demonstration of its author’s breathtaking, narrative sleight-of-hand.
+Not least, exactly 100 years ago Agatha Christie brought out “The Mysterious Affair at Styles,” the first demonstration of its author’s breathtaking narrative sleight-of-hand.

 In his latest books, Horowitz — long admired for creating the television series “Foyle’s War” and “Midsomer Murders,” as well as the Alex Rider spy thrillers for young people — showcases a cleverness and finesse that even Dame Agatha might envy.
 “Moonflower Murders” resembles a super Mobius strip, interlacing multiple degrees and levels of fictiveness.
 Susan’s story, for instance, seems “realer” than Alan Conway’s novel, though both were created by Horowitz, who draws on his own life for certain plot details.
 But I should say no more about what happens.
 Just bear in mind that the ultimate motives for homicide often go way back into the past, even to childhood.
 To quote that apt, and haunting, line from the Irish poet George Russell: “In the lost boyhood of Judas, Christ was betrayed.”